Highland Railway Classes prior to 1870: Lochgorm Tanks

-Naming and Numbering
+Naming and numbering

 As will be apparent, the original numbering scheme was a simple chronological sequence, although Stroudley tank no. 16 was built as a replacement for the original Findhorn branch engine and received its number.
 In later years, new locomotives took some of the early numbers, and surviving early engines were either renumbered or given an 'A' suffix.

-Renaming of locomotives was common in the early years, and only the first name is recorded here.
+Renaming locomotives was common in the early years, and only the first name is recorded here.
 Part of the reason for multiple engines having the same name was that names were applied to locomotives used on an appropriate part of the line.
 If an engine was reallocated then the name was moved to another.
-The name Bruce was commonly used for Highland Railway locomotives (five bore it all told), and contrary to common opinion it is not in memory of King Robert the Bruce but of the Hon.
+The name Bruce was commonly used for Highland Railway locomotives (five total were given it), and contrary to common belief it was not done after King Robert the Bruce but of the Hon.
 C. T. Bruce who was Chairman of the company from 1885 to 1891 (and had earlier been Chairman of the Inverness and Perth Junction Railway).

-Classic Features
+Classic features

-Features that arrived during the 1860s and stayed until the Peter Drummond days were the louvered chimneys and counter-pressure brake.
+Features introduced during the 1860s and stayed until Peter Drummond's tenure were the louvered chimneys and counter-pressure brake.

-The chimney was really a pair of concentric ones.
-It is usually considered to have been adopted to aid forward visibility for the driver (a rather different pattern of smoke deflector), but there is some evidence that the real reason was to reduce the chance of lineside fires (rather like the prominent 'stacks' of early United States designs).
+The chimney was actually a pair of concentric ones.
+It is usually considered to have aided forward visibility for the driver (a form of smoke deflectors), but there is some evidence it was to reduce the chance of lineside fires (like the prominent 'stacks' of early United States designs).